 The Diff pane is hidden by default.
 To unfold it, click the arrow button next to the pane title.

 In this pane you can explore the differences between the base repository version of the selected file, and the version you are about to commit.

 Tooltip and Shortcut

 Previous Difference / Next Difference Shift+F7 F7

-When the last/first difference is hit, PyCharm suggests to click the arrow buttons F7/Shift+F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.
+When the last or the first difference is reached, PyCharm suggests clicking the arrow buttons or pressing F7/Shift+F7 once more and comparing other files modified locally.
+This behavior depends on the Go to the next file after reaching last change option in the Differences Viewer settings.

 Compare Previous/Next File

 Click these buttons to compare the local copy of the previous/next file with its update from the server.

 Select a viewer mode: side-by-side or unified.
 The side-by-side mode has two panels, the unified mode has one panel.

 You can edit code and perform the Apply, Append, Revert actions in both viewers.